Llewellyn Chain stay cable Stop model Limpet –

-This is a beautiful investment cast top tube guide that elevates the cable and has many useful features.
+This is a beautiful investment cast chain stay guide that elevates the cable and has many useful features.

 Here is Darrell Mc McCulloch's (the designer) notes about this part: